-Smaller equity tranche deltas for in the tree model How can we explain this?
+Smaller equity tranche deltas for in the Markov chain model How can we explain this?

-- Smaller equity tranche deltas in the tree model (cont.) - Default is associated with an increase in dependence
+- Smaller equity tranche deltas in the Markov chain model - Default is associated with an increase in dependence

-Contagion effects
+➤Contagion effects

 Figure 8.
 Dynamics of the base correlation curve with respect to the number of defaults.
 Detachment points on the x-axis.
 Base correlations on the y-axis.